The Dear Adolf Radio Program

 Bogus Encoding Alert: virtually all circulating collections of Dear Adolf are up-encoded from their original 64-bit encodes to 'fake' 128-bit encodes.
 This practice renders an identical-sounding recording with the identical sound wave characteristics and content but wastes almost 6 Mbs of storage per recording.
 The nominal size of a 15-minute, 64-bit .mp3 recording is about 7 Mbs.
 Whoever's engaging in this practice is simply attempting to give the appearance of a 'near-CD quality' encode to a nominally encoded 64-bit .mp3.
 Buyers and downloaders beware.

 We encounter frauds like the above day in and day out circulating throughout the otr community.
 In the 'race to the bottom,' apparently it's 'no-holds barred' now.
 This is most certainly not vintage Radio preservation.
-It's simply yet another of millions of online and eBay vintage Radio scams on a par with 'Nigerian inheritance' scams.
+It's simply yet another of thousands of online and eBay vintage Radio scams on a par with 'Nigerian inheritance' scams.
 The more hang-time podcasters can trick naive downloaders into wasting, the longer they can bombard you with all their ads and banner exchanges--all the more opportunity to generate income on their 'free downloading' and 'free podcasting' sites, at your expense.
 And of course you end up filling up your iPod or other portable device with as much as 40 Mbs of wasted storage in the process.

 What you see here, is what you get.
 Complete transparency.
 We have no 'credentials' whatsoever--in any way, shape, or form--in the 'otr community'--none.
 But here's how we did it--for better or worse.
 Here's how you can build on it yourselves--hopefully for the better.
 Here are the breadcrumbs--just follow the trail a bit further if you wish.
 No hobbled downloads.
 No misdirection.
 No posturing about our 'credentials.'
 No misrepresentations.
 No strings attached.
 We point you in the right direction and you're free to expand on it, extend it, use it however it best advances your efforts.